vsvito420/marp/en_artificial_intelligence.md

 **But what does artificial intelligence realy mean? pt.2**
 ![Gif](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExYmFjbWo0bjNkejE0NGt4eGE5OWxhcmY3YXpwMG94dDBjM3IxYWVvaSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/wvQIqJyNBOCjK/giphy.gif)
 ###### John McCarthy's definition 2004 :
-- It is the science and engineering of making intelligent machines, especially intelligent computer programs.
+- "It is the science and engineering of making intelligent machines, especially intelligent computer programs.
-- It is related to the similar task of using computers to understand human intelligence, but AI does not have to confine itself to methods that are biologically observable.
+It is related to the similar task of using computers to understand human intelligence, but AI does not have to confine itself to methods that are biologically observable."

 ---
 ### Misconceptions about AI